hexatomic/hexatomic/CONTRIBUTING.md

 - Thursday afternoons
 - Friday mornings

-All times are in Central European (Summer) Time and are meant for orientation, but because of illness or holidays can't be guaranteed.
+All times are in Central European (Summer) Time and are meant for orientation.
+Note that we may sometimes not be able to perform reviews in these time slots due to illness, holidays, etc.

 ## License